pauby/hugo-theme-skye/README.md

 - Pagination
 - [Custom section landing pages](#custom-section-landing-pages)
 - Dynamic site menu that works on desktop and mobile alike - supports seemingly infinite nesting (might look bad on mobile, though)
-- Comments system based on [Hashover](http://tildehash.com/?page=hashover) (requires PHP on the hosting server)
 - Comments can be enabled/disabled on a per-page basis as well as in the site config
 - Dynamic taxonomy pages that look good on all screen sizes
 - Social icons in the page footer
 - Custom "Error 404" page